 Avocados are dangerous to cut, due to their tough skin and slippery insides and pit.
 Slicing an avocado will depend on what you are using it for and how much of it you will be using.
 They also do not last very long at all once cut open.
 Even before they are cut, they go from hard to mushy fairly quickly.

 Removing the pit is kind of dangerous if you don’t know what you are doing.
-Knives slide right off, and if you are holding them the most logical way, your fingers are right in the path.
-I stab it slowly but firmly in the bottom of the pit (only a centimeter or so) and gently use the bottom of the skin as a lever like a seesaw to pull it out.
+Knives slide right off, and if you are holding them the most logical way, your fingers are right in the path of the blade.
+I stab it slowly but firmly in the bottom of the pit (only a centimeter or less) and gently use the bottom of the skin as a lever like a seesaw to pull it out.
 Supposedly leaving the pit in helps prevent its aging, so only remove the pit when you are going to cut and consume it.